"Now you know what it feels like!"

-"Now you know what it feels like!"
 Ever hear that statement?
 Recently, I fell down on black ice and hurt my, ahem, bottom side.
 So I called my friend and said, “I really hurt my hip and my back goes ‘squeak’”, to which she replied, “See, now you know what it feels like.”
 I guess she means that she always has hip and back pain and I’m just not tuned in to it.

-So, now that you can’t pick anything up (1) or see because it’s fuzzy (2) or really, really dark (4) – and you’re hungry, but you can’t seem to make it to the kitchen because your perception is a bit off and you feel a little imbalanced (3), or truly can’t quite make it down the stairs (5), now you know what it feels like!
+Now you know what it feels like to be an elderly patient?
+You can’t pick anything up or see because it’s either fuzzy or really, really dark.
+You’re also hungry, but you can’t seem to make it to the kitchen because your perception is a bit off and you feel a little imbalanced thus, can’t quite make it down the stairs.

 I always center myself with a few deep breaths and calibrate my feelings when I know I’m going to visit my patients.
 These little reminders of how we should deliver nursing care can work like a charm for elderly patients.